“You know dear, there’s much more to dress-making than the mechanics of putting needle to thread.”

 Hours later, her hooves pressed against a window again.

 Rarity jolted upward from her bed into wakefulness.
 The sun languished in the sky, rays stretching through her bedroom window, illuminating dust motes as they flickered lazily towards the ground.
 She blinked groggily.
 How long had she slept?

-Too long, apparent from a glance at the clock on her bed-side table.
+Too long.
+A glance at the clock on her bed-side table told her that much.

 She leapt from her bed in a panic.
 Being beholden to a particular standard of beauty and poise in presentation while working meant a vigorous regiment of preparation before venturing forward into the day – not a simple process, and certainly not one that could be condensed into fifteen minutes.
 Rarity couldn’t remember sleeping through her alarm before… the only thing she could remember at all, for the moment, was the trio of garments that had danced across the last throes of her dream, with two leering faces behind them.
 She had reached to them, forelegs outstretched, begging to be grasped, to be taken away – but they had left her there, alone in the darkness.

 A quick hair brushing and face wash would have to suffice.
 Rarity’s mane was dishevelled beyond any state should recall it being in – her normally perfect purple coiffure was frazzled, in semi-permanent disarray.
 She noticed as she splashed a drought of cold water on to her face in front of the mirror, the bags that had taken up residence under her eyes.
 Far from the perfect picture of fabulosity.

 Sighing, Rarity tossed the hairbrush sideways with a simple levitation, before making her way to the store floor.
 Two minutes before opening time.